 NOTE: Funding is now available on a competitive basis for PhD students working on topics in history of science, through McGill’s participation in the SSHRC Strategic Knowledge Cluster, Situating Science.
 Prospective students are warmly encouraged to apply for doctoral study and apply for this funding.
 For more information, please contact nicholas.dew [at] mcgill.ca (Nicholas Dew) .

 Funding is available on a competitive basis for PhD students interested in working on topics related to the IOWC mandate.
-Prospective students should, after consulting the range of IOWC research activities available on its website, contact the IOWC by iowc [at] mcgill.ca (email).
+Prospective students should contact the //iowc [at] mcgill.ca">IOWC by email, after consulting the range of IOWC research activities available.

 Intellectual history is the study of ideas and the people who had them in their historical contexts.
 Intellectual history at McGill looks at the ways in which people thought, and articulated their thoughts in words and practices, in the past.
 Our intellectual historians range from specialists in the ancient world to the present day, and we have particular strengths in Asian, European and North American intellectual history.
 Students who wish to pursue graduate work in intellectual history are also able to take cognate courses in political theory, philosophy, and literary studies in other departments at McGill.